magento/devdocs/guides/v2.0/extension-dev-guide/prepare/lifecycle.md

 ### Lifecycle class rules

-In order for Magento to detect the classes you are using to hook into the different lifecycle phases, you must follow these standards:
+Magento will detect the classes you are using to hook into the different lifecycle phases when you follow these rules:

-* The class should be in the `Setup` folder in your module's root directory with the appropriate file name.
+* The class should be in the `Setup` directory in your module's root directory with the appropriate file name.
 For the correct file name, please see the specific examples below.
-* The class must use the specific name for the phase it will be executed in.
+* The class must use the specific name for the phase in which it will be executed in.
 To determine the correct class name to use, please see the specific examples below.
-* The class must implement the specific class interface for the phase it will be executed in.
+* The class must implement the specific class interface for the phase in which it will be executed in.
 To determine the correct interface to use, please see the specific examples below.

 ### Installation phases